HolisticCurious/feature-extraction-pipeline/README.md

 # feature-extraction-pipeline
 A pipeline for the calculation of morphological and textural features, in python, from images.

 The notebook includes the steps of importing images, calculating morphological and textural features.
+Can be turned into .py file.

 *   Initial images may be in any format, but the code may need changes.
 Currently, it is using cv's imread (see [documentation](https://docs.opencv.org/master/d4/da8/group__imgcodecs.html#ga288b8b3da0892bd651fce07b3bbd3a56)).